rockettheme/docs/Docs/hosting/hosting.md

 #### Value

 Price is what you pay, but value is what you receive.
 Consider what a hosting provider offers in terms of additional services.
 Is one-click WordPress and Joomla installation important to you?
 Do you want your host to regularly back up your site(s) so that nothing is lost should unforeseen circumstances occur?
-You might even be looking specifically for a company that offers Cpanel management because that's the interface you're most familiar with.
+You might even be looking specifically for a company that offers Cpanel management because that is the interface you are most familiar with.

 In any case, these extras are worth considering when deciding which host to go with.
 Cheap and reliable is great, but you should be able to feel comfortable with the product you are paying for.